airbnb/knowledge-repo/README.md

 ## Live Demo

-A hosted version of this project is available at https://www.knowledge-repo.com.
+A hosted version of this project is available at https://www.knowledge-repo.com for demonstration.

 ## Screenshots